Can you sell your home if it lacks planning permission?

-If the local authority has ever been approached with regards to lack of planning permission, then you cannot take out an indemnity insurance policy.
+If the local authority has ever been approached regarding lack of planning permission, you cannot take out an indemnity insurance policy.
 Once the policy is in place, you cannot contact the local authority and inform them of the lack of planning permission.
 It would invalidate the policy.

 Retrospective planning permission

 If the extension lacks planning permission and has been completed in the last four years, you could make an application for retrospective planning permission.
 Provided the work conforms to the rules, you will be granted a retrospective planning permission certificate against a fee.
 It can also take up to 8 weeks for the application to be processed.

 Please note that the information provided on this page: